CS529-NetApp-Internship/project_resources/docs/yaml_research.md

 ## YAML Organization

+- General API specification in YAML([for more info](https://swagger.io/docs/specification/2-0/basic-structure/)):

+  - Metadata: version, title, description
+  - BaseURL: url for the API calls
+  - Consumes/Produces: define the MIME types supported by the API
+  - Paths: individual endpoints
+  - Parameters: parameters for the operations
+  - Responses: status codes and example responses
+  - Input/output models: define the common data structures used in API
+  - Authentication: authentication for API

 - The sample file sent by NetApp includes the API paths for the volumes.
 These endpoints are organized in the `tags` argument for the general description. and in the `paths` argument for more detailed description of each endpoint

+## Read/Write APIs in a YAML syntax

+- [Swagger Editor](https://editor.swagger.io/) can be used for writing and editing the yaml file that has the API specifications.
+The tool can be run locally and is also accessible on the Web.
+This tool can be used for our project during initial exploration before we start adding features to the Swagger UI.

 ## Questions

 - What is the `definition` argument used for?
+- How does external definition via `$ref` work in the yaml file?